timesize/monster-oop/04-ruby-rails/intro-ruby/27-28/ruby-data-types-variables.md

 #### Oh look, comments.

-It's worth noting that will comments in JS look like this:
+It's worth noting that comments in JS look like this:

 ```js
 // I'm a comment